+Server Name Enter a name to identify the VPN server.
+AccountPWD When enabled, OpenVPN will use username/password to authenticate users.
 Status Check the box to enable the OpenVPN server.
 Full Mode Select this option to allow all client traffic to pass through the tunnel.
 Protocol Select the communication protocol for the gateway which works as an OpenVPN Server.
 Two communication protocols are available: TCP and UDP.
 Service Port Enter a VPN service port to which a VPN device connects.
 The default port is 1194.
 Local Network Select the network on the local side of the VPN tunnel.
 The VPN policy will be only applied to the selected local network.
 WAN Select the WAN port on which the VPN tunnel is established.
 Each WAN port supports only one OpenVPN tunnel when the gateway works as a OpenVPN server.
 IP Pool Enter the IP address and subnet mask to decide the range of the VPN IP pool.
 The VPN server will assign IP address to the remote host when the tunnel is established.
 You can specify any reasonable IP address that will not cause overlap with the IP address of the LAN on the local peer router.
-Primary/ Secondary DNS Specify the Primary/Secondary DNS server pushed to clients.
+Primary DNS Specify the primary DNS server pushed to clients.
+Secondary DNS Specify the secondary DNS server pushed to clients.
+Authentication Type Specify the authentication method used by the OpenVPN server. туре Local: Use a built-in authentication server to authenticate when the tunnel is created.
+If you don't have an additional external server, you can choose local authentication.
+LDAP: Use an external LDAP server to authenticate when the tunnel is created.

-After saving the settings, export the OpenVPN file that ends in .ovpn which is to be used by the remote client.
+• After saving the settings, export the OpenVPN file that ends in .ovpn which is to be used by the remote client.
 The exported OpenVPN file contains the certificate and configuration information.
 It may take about 2 minutes to export the certificate.